GitHub4Phils/liri-node-app/README.md

 ![do what it says](dowhatitSays.png)

-and it logs everything the program has been run
+and it logs everytime the program has been run

 ![log file](logfile.png)